microsoft/winget-cli/doc/windows/package-manager/package/repository.md

 When you submit a manifest to the [https://github.com/microsoft/winget-pkgs](https://github.com/microsoft/winget-pkgs) repository on GitHub, your manifest will be automatically validated and evaluated for the safety of the Windows ecosystem.
 Manifests may also be reviewed manually.

-For information on the validation process, see [Windows Package Manger validation](.\winget-validation.md)
+For information on the validation process, see [Windows Package Manager validation](.\winget-validation.md)

 ## How to submit your manifest